 To prepare yourself and your firm for what’s coming up in 2018, here are the major tech trends poised to impact the legal industry in 2018.

 People often turn to the internet when they are looking for local service providers, and that includes attorneys.
 Webris reports that “96% of people seeking legal advice use a search engine.”

 Search engine optimization (SEO) has long been a point of emphasis for businesses, but local SEO is becoming just as important, especially for law firms.

 If your law firm ranks near the top of the results or land in the coveted Google 3-Pack, that can mean significantly more organic traffic, which in turn means more clients.

 Online Services that Answer Legal Questions

 Lawyers are no longer the only option when it comes to answering legal questions.
-There are now plenty of websites, such as LegalZoom, that provide answers to legal questions and allow visitors to ask their own.
+There are now plenty of websites, such as LegalZoom, that provide answers to legal questions.
+They also allow visitors to ask their own.
 A lawyer, a paralegal or anyone else with legal knowledge can then chime in with answers.

 These online services can be helpful marketing tools for your law firm.
 If you answer questions periodically, it can build your firm’s online reputation.
 Another benefit of signing up with LegalZoom is that it offers attorney profiles, allowing visitors to read more about the attorneys on the site and check out reviews from past clients.